contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

             for file in files:
                 if file.endswith(".con"):
                     file_path = os.path.join(root, file)
-                    #the results of the function that calculates the average the variance and the status
+                    # Get the results of the function that calculates the average, variance, and status
-                    avg, var, status= process_con_file(file_path)
+                    avg, var, status = process_con_file(file_path)
-                    # a function that extracts date
+                    # A function that extracts the date
                     date = extract_date(file)
-                    #put the default
+                    # Default value for details
                     details = "Nothing added yet"
-                    # this is how we defined the date modfie the string to your needs
+                    # Format the date string to your needs
                     date_str = (
                         date.strftime("%d-%m-%y %H:%M:%S") if date else "Unknown Date" )